usdaud/algotradinglib.github.io/en/pedia/s/stocksharp.md

-﻿# StockSharp
+# StockSharp

-StockSharp, often abbreviated as S#, is an open-source trading platform that provides a comprehensive set of tools for the development of automated trading systems.
+StockSharp, often abbreviated as S#, is an open-source trading platform that provides a comprehensive set of tools for the development of [automated trading systems](../a/automated_trading_systems.md).
 It is designed to cater to a wide range of traders, from beginners to professional algorithmic traders and financial institutions.

 ## Core Features and Components

 ### 1. Designer

-S#.Designer is a visual strategy designer that allows traders to create trading strategies without writing code.
+S#.Designer is a visual strategy designer that allows traders to create [trading strategies](../t/trading_strategies.md) without writing code.

 Key features:
 - Drag-and-drop interface for strategy creation
 - Large library of pre-built elements (indicators, trading functions, etc.)
-- Visual backtesting and optimization tools
+- Visual [backtesting](../b/backtesting.md) and optimization tools
 - Real-time strategy testing
 - Export strategies to C# code